Plan Your Backpacking Trip

 - Spring: Snow does not typically melt until mid- to late-May.
 Post-melt mud is disheartening to hike through.
 Ticks and mosquitos emerge at the end of May or sooner, if there is warmer weather.
 Good trail conditions in the north may be two weeks behind good conditions in the south.
 We recommend you plan your major trips for another time of year and STAY OFF saturated trails to avoid causing damage.
 Note: The SHT inside the City of Duluth is closed during the spring thaw, approximately April 1 through mid-May.
 Please plan accordingly and respect the rules of our partners at the City.

 - Summer: Ticks and mosquitoes are not as bad, but are still present.
 Sometimes smaller water sources can dry up in late summer.
 In very dry years, a campfire ban may be in effect.

-The SHTA Trail Information Center cannot predict the weather.
+Unfortunately, the SHTA Trail Information Center cannot predict the weather.
 The North Shore is a big place and weather can differ wildly from place to place.

 - Overnight parking is allowed at many, but not all trailheads.
 Purchase a copy of our Guide to the Superior Hiking Trail to learn which trailheads offer overnight parking and if any conditions apply.

 - Parking is available at state parks with a park sticker.
 Check in with park staff to learn where to park.

 - There is no overnight parking allowed at state waysides.